tomekc/SwiftActorWeather/README.md

 This project was intented to demo an Actor framework I am developing, [Swift Actors](https://github.com/tomekc/SwiftActors).
 In addition, I used [JSON to Swift object mapper](https://github.com/tomekc/SwiftJSONMapper) and small [extensions to Swift's Optionals](https://gist.github.com/tomekc/a1e21f588eacdad1c860)

+## Before you build the project

+Project dependencies now are included as git submodules.
+After checking out, you notice that additional frameworks are missing.
+You need to do:

+	git submodule init
+	gut submodule update

 ## What are actors?

 Actor model is an approach to concurrency known in Erlang, and implemented in Scala.
 For JVM there is popular framework, [Akka](http://www.akka.io)